5 Best Books on Workplace Wellbeing

 Our list of the best books on mental health and wellbeing

-Workplace wellbeing is already a hot topic for businesses in 2018.
+Workplace wellbeing is already a hot topic for businesses.
 That’s why EW Group has teamed up with Champs Consulting to create a series of mental health awareness events designed to highlight and support workplace wellbeing, whatever the business you’re in.
 Today is Blue Monday, after all.

 Most of us would acknowledge that work is good for us.
 Alongside that all-important income, our jobs give us a sense of purpose, identity, structure and valued friendships.